-In much of the research on crowding out motivation most of these questions are being ignored.
-Furthermore, most of the research on crowding out focuses on monetary interventions, not paying any attention to the more complex of effect of using regulation and enforcement.
-While laws as incentives both represent extrinsic interventions, laws are far more complex in understanding their ability to crowd out intrinsic motivation, as the law itself communicates with intrinsic motivations and its effect could not be reduced simply to increasing the price of behaviors which are against to the law.
-Given this further complexity we view in crowding out effect creates by laws, we will outline the different processes which could be triggered by law and could be all be labeled as crowding out motivation.
+Most of these questions have been ignored in much of the research on crowding out motivation.
+Furthermore, most of this research focuses on monetary interventions and overlooks the more complex of effect of using regulation and enforcement.
+While laws and incentives both represent extrinsic interventions, laws are far more complex in their ability to crowd out intrinsic motivation.
+The law itself communicates with intrinsic motivations, and its effect cannot be reduced to simply increasing the price of behaviors which are against to the law.
+Given the further complexity we see in the crowding out effect created by laws, we will outline the different processes that could be triggered by a law and that could be considered to be crowding out motivation.

-And we divide them into two categories, self-related crowding out and social related crowding out.
+These processes can be divided into two categories: self-related crowding out and social-related crowding out.

-Is it self-related, such as over justification, where the effect is on the self-perception of the individual of why it is that they are behaving in a certain way, or is it social related in the sense that it undermines the virtue signaling which disappears?
+Is the effect of over justification self-related or social-related?
+Over justification affects the self-perception of an individual, making them question why they are behaving in a certain way.
+Alternatively, it can be social-related, undermining the virtue signaling that was present.

-A taxonomy of Crowding Out Processes
+A taxonomy of crowding out processes

-As suggested above, there are a few types of crowding out processes
+As suggested above, there are a few types of crowding out processes.

-Self-related Crowding out:
+Self-related crowding out:

-Over justification: The idea behind this process which in a sense is the original crowding our paradigm is related to original self determination model by Deci in 1971, where people attribute their own behavior to extrinsic rather than intrinsic reasons.
-In that regard the existence of law, especially with a presence of an enforcement mechanism is likely to have a similar effect to incentives.
-In contrast to incentives, when it comes to the law, it is less likely that the law will be removed and in that regard the classical fear of the crowding out effect when incentives are being introduced is weaker.
+Over justification: The idea behind this process which, in a sense, is the original crowding our paradigm, is related to Edward Deci’s original 1971 self-determination model.
+In this model, people attribute their own behavior to extrinsic rather than intrinsic reasons.
+The existence of laws, especially when there is an enforcement mechanism, can have an effect similar to that of incentives.
+In the case of law, in contrast to that of incentives, it is less likely that the law will be removed.
+Therefore, the classical fear of the crowding out effect when introducing incentives is weaker.

-Attention in a somewhat related to the over justification effect, where people focus their attention on the extrinsic incentives and fail to account for the effect of intrinsic motivation on their behavior.
-Here the difference between expected effect of incentives and laws seems to depend on their relative saliency which might be affected by factors unrelated to the nature of either law or incentives but rather to how they are being communicated.
+Attention: Attention is somewhat related to the over justification effect, where people focus their attention on the extrinsic incentives and fail to account for the effect of intrinsic motivation on their behavior The difference between the expected effects of incentives and laws seems to depend on their relative saliency.
+This difference may be affected by factors unrelated to the nature of either law or incentives, but rather to how they are being communicated.

-Control and Trustworthiness when it comes to the effect of laws vs. Incentives through the lenses of control and trust, one might be incentives as giving greater autonomy on one hand, as people can choose not to take the incentive but in terms of trustworthiness, since the law is general and not directed at the individual, there might be less of a problem of feeling not trustworthy.
-The law might be seen as being related to guidance rather than just to lack of trust that the person will misbehave.
+Control and trustworthiness: These are two important factors to consider when examining the effect of laws versus incentives.
+Incentives can be viewed as giving people more autonomy on one hand, as individuals can choose whether or not to take the incentive.
+However, in terms of trustworthiness, law is more reliable.
+Because the law is general and not directed at the individual, there may be less of a problem of feeling untrustworthy.
+The law can be perceived as a form of guidance, rather than simply a lack of trust in an individual’s ability to behave properly.

-Less Spontaneous, e.g. (in the context of pro social behavior) another less known mechanism which has been called crowding out in the literature, is basically, saying that when extrinsic measures are present, people become more calculative and rather than thinking on the behavior itself, they are thinking of what you might be getting it of it.
-Continuing the hypothetical discussion This is more likely to happen with incentives which is more related to measurement, than with regard to the legality effect which might be different.
+Less spontaneous (such as in the context of pro-social behavior): Another lesser-known mechanism, which has been called crowding out in the literature, involves people become more calculating, less spontaneous when extrinsic measures are present.
+Rather than thinking about the behavior itself, they are thinking about what they might gain from it.
+Continuing the hypothetical discussion, this result is likelier to occur with incentives that are more related to measurement than with those related to the legality effect, which might differ.